chodar89/dot_geek/README.md

 6. STRIPE_SECRET_KEY (only if you use stripe payment)
 ### Run app local
 #### Before start
-- if you would like to run app with the same settings than you will need to read how to set up [Stripe](https://stripe.com/) and [AWS S3](https://aws.amazon.com) buckets
+- if you would like to run app with the same settings, than you will need to read how to set up [Stripe](https://stripe.com/) and [AWS S3](https://aws.amazon.com) buckets
 - you can check Stripe Django tutorial [here](https://testdriven.io/blog/django-stripe-tutorial/)
 - and AWS S3 tutorial [here](https://simpleisbetterthancomplex.com/tutorial/2017/08/01/how-to-setup-amazon-s3-in-a-django-project.html)
 #### How to run app on your local machine